 See Bermuda cuisine.

 Albuoy's Point.
 Telephone 295 2214 or fax 295 6361.
 This private, internationally known sailing club applied in July 2008 for permission for a seven-storey building where the present clubhouse resides.
 It has been housed at this Hamilton property since 1933.
-The application was just one of many options the club is considering.
+In earlier days a hotel had been situated here (see old photo below), which the yacht club replaced.
 The RBYC was established in November, 1844 by 30 men, many in the British Army and Royal Navy Both had active yachtsmen posted to Bermuda.
 In 1845 a British peer, Lord Mark Kerr, then a captain in the 20th Regiment of the British Army, became the club's first commodore.
 The club first met in the Town of St. George and moved later to this town - before it became a city.
 In about 1998 the club spent almost $2.5 million to add around 100 new moorings at the club to the previous 25.
 Currently, if you are an international member, or friend of a local member and a yachtsman or women and can qualify in other respects too, you can both stay and eat here at club rates.
 See many yachts moored, especially after one of the famous annual ocean races involving over 160 ocean-going yachts.
 It is the host for many other sailing events.

 Sessions House, or House of Assembly.
 Royal Gazette photo.Church, Court and Parliament Streets.
 The building was erected in 1817, initially as a four-square Georgian structure, not long after Hamilton, instead of St. George's, became the capital.
 It was deliberately placed then atop the highest ground in the city, not far from the Anglican Cathedral.
 In 1817, once the building was completed, the British authorities in Bermuda brought out from storage and placed in a prominent place in the building some rather valuable paintings with a unique history.
 They were paintings captured by British forces who had sailed from Bermuda in 1814 to attack and burn the US Presidential Mansion in Washington DC in relation for the burning by the Americans of the City of York (later, Toronto, in Canada).
 The latter, having had no further use for them, had put the paintings in a nearby warehouse.
 The US Presidential Mansion was so badly charred by the fire of the British flames that it became necessary, since then, to both whitewash it and rename it as The White House.
 When British naval forces, which had commenced the operation from Bermuda in 1814, returned to Bermuda from Washington, they brought with them these portraits of King George III, and his wife, Queen Charlotte.
 These portraits have hung here, ever since.